Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process: Statistical Guarantees

 \begin{thm}[Validity] Suppose the conditions in Theorem \ref{thm3} hold.
 Then the coverage probability of the proposed CI approaches to the nominal level as $N$ diverges to infinity. \end{thm}

 {We remark that Theorems \ref{thm3} and \ref{thm4} are concerned with the asymptotic distribution of the value estimator under a single target policy.
-In Section \ref{sec:moretarget} of the supplementary article, we establish the joint asymptotic distribution of the proposed value estimators under multiple target policies, introduce the proposed confidence interval for the value difference between two target policies and prove its validity.}
+In Appendix \ref{sec:moretarget} of the supplementary article, we establish the joint asymptotic distribution of the proposed value estimators under multiple target policies, introduce the proposed CI for the value difference between two target policies and prove its validity.}